Rod Shealy: Political campaigns

 Trey Walker, the field director for John McCain's 2000 presidential campaign, spoofed Shealy's email in 2002, when Larry Richter, Shealy's candidate for Attorney General was running against Walker's candidate, Henry McMaster.
 Walker sent an email that looked as if it came from one of Shealy's publications and contained allegations of a land deal between a drug dealer and Richter.

 In 2003–04, Shealy was one of the political consultants hired by Thomas Ravenel of Charleston in his unsuccessful multimillion-dollar run in the Republican primary for U.S. Senate.

 In 2006, Shealy ran the Republican primary campaign of André Bauer for lieutenant governor.

 In 2007, Shealy represented SC Rep. Henry Brown Jr. in his 1st District Race and SC State Senator Dick Elliot in his Senate Campaign for the 2008 elections.

 Shealy hired Will Folks in 2006 to work on the campaign of former State Treasurer Thomas Ravenel.

-In 2008, Shealy worked on the campaign of State Senator Catherine Ceips.
-Tom Davis, the former chief of staff to Mark Sanford was expected to announce that he would be running against Ceips.
-Davis' house was being painted at the time.
-Ceips' chief of staff, Randy Bates, arrived at the house and spoke with Josias Mirales Ayala, who claimed to be an illegal immigrant hired to paint Davis' house.
-Shealy subsequently submitted a photograph of Ayala to Associated Press reporter Jim Davenport and explained that he was an illegal alien.
-Davis condemned the action, saying "I call on Ms. Ceips to fire Rod Shealy and Randy Bates, the two operatives who carried out this dirty trick."